trentlarson/endorser-docs/src/server.rst

 The server holds a log of signed claims.
 That is it's main purpose; other functions are for convenience or for features that are temporary while full P2P features are implemented.

-This service is not good for totally private claims.
-(Try Mastodon or Nostr or ACDCs.)
+This service currently doesn't support totally private claims.
+(Try Mastodon or ACDCs, or wait for some of :doc:`our future work <future>`.)

 * Use `/api/claim <https://test.endorser.ch:8000/api-docs/#/claim>`_ endpoints to record and retrieve claims, via standard REST.